-Rehearsal and Performance: Comedy - Leading Role
+Rehearsal and Performance: Comedy - Leading Role Unit(s): 2.0

 This course provides intensive experience in the preparation and public performance of a leading role in a comedic theatrical production.
 Students will learn the skills and timing needed to play in diverse comedic genres while developing personal process through acquired comedic techniques.
+CSU performance of one or more roles in a series of One-Act plays.
+Students will learn the techniques of creating and performing multiple characters and will further develop their personal performance techniques in plays of diverse styles.
 CSU